miguelrodriguezp99/easytype/README.md

 - **Inspired by MonkeyType:** A nod to the influence of dedicated practice tools.
 - **The Open-Source Community:** For their support and the wealth of resources provided.

-This documentation highlights the comprehensive features and improvements of EasyType, emphasizing its development into a leading platform for typing practice.